This page is designed to answer the following questions:

 - 2.2 Show interaction with individuals that respects their beliefs, culture, values and preferences (Level 2 Diploma in Care, Equality and inclusion in care settings)

-- respecting individual’s rights to privacy and confidentiality
+- respecting an individual’s rights to privacy and confidentiality

 - communicating effectively with individuals to establish their personal requirements